sda667/GlucoseMonitoringDisplay/README.md

 plt.show()
 ```

 This allowed validation of the data pipeline before embedding it into the microcontroller logic.
+_find the full code in [`dataPlotting.py`](dataPlotting.py)_

 ---